 Real geoboards are wooden pegboards where students create shapes with colored rubber bands.
 But for the purposes of art class, especially one with a small budget, having a printable version of it makes the task more versatile.

 While these are primarily used in math class to talk about area and perimeter, I like them for drawing in art class, too!
 Give each child a page.
-Have them use black marker to draw the outline of an object in its most simplest form.
-And then they can use colored markers to fill it in.
+Have them use a black marker to draw the outline of an object in its most simplest form.
+And then fill them in with colored markers.

 Returning From Being Absent